aryna-yukhnevich/dev/README.md

 The configuration files are deployed as a part of the AWS CDK deployment process:
 * The settings files located in the `/config/settings` directory are automatically uploaded to the AWS S3 bucket `s3-salmon-settings-<<stage-name>>`.
 * The CDK project references these settings from the S3 bucket during runtime, utilizing the configurations to set up the necessary infrastructure.
+> **Note:**
-> [!NOTE] If any modifications are made to the configuration files locally, you would need to redeploy the stacks in order to apply the changes to the S3 bucket (refer to [Deployment and installation](deployment.md) for more details).
+> If any modifications are made to the configuration files locally, you would need to redeploy the stacks in order to apply the changes to the S3 bucket (refer to [Deployment and installation](deployment.md) for more details).

 ## Configuration Steps